shammur/airline_social_media_post_categorization/README.md

 ## Training the models

 ### SVM
 For the training the classifier with SVM, we used TF-IDF representations for word ngrams.
-The reason to choose SVM with TF-IDF is their simplicity.
+The reason to choose SVM with TF-IDF is their simplicity, and effectiveness when dealing with imbalanced small dataset.

 ## Data Format
 ### Input data format